-Following a recent study which found that an equity-focused approach to child development is the most practical and cost-effective way to achieve the Millennium Development Goals for children, UNICEF has launched a refocus on equity and developed the Monitoring Results for Equity System (MoRES) to accelerate progress in reaching the most deprived children.
+Following a study which found that an equity-focused approach to child development is the most practical and cost-effective way to achieve the Millennium Development Goals for children, UNICEF launched a refocus on equity and developed the Monitoring Results for Equity System (MoRES) to accelerate progress in reaching the most deprived children.
 MoRES is a conceptual framework for effective planning, programming, implementation, monitoring and managing for results to achieve desired outcomes for the most disadvantaged children.
 Central to the MoRES approach are three key elements: equity refocus, management for results, and bottleneck and barrier analysis.

 The objective of the evaluation was to support continuing efforts across UNICEF to articulate, develop and mainstream the MoRES approach by learning from experience.
 The evaluation was therefore forward-looking, focusing on operational learning and practical adaptation rather than on issues of accountability and outcomes.
 Itad was drawing early lessons to help sharpen the coherence, methods, and tools of the MoRES approach to UNICEF programming and policies.
 More widely, we aimed to show how far the adoption of MoRES began to contribute to improving the lives of the most disadvantaged children.